-The GSF Bill not only focuses on sound financial performance, but also on quality service delivery and outcomes for citizens.
-The legislation requires the Accountable Authority for each GSF Agency to keep performance information to inform resource allocation decisions and to ensure that public money is achieving Government outcomes.
-There are transparency measures built into the GSF Bill; making it clear that the responsible Minister and the Treasurer can access this information as part of their decision making process2.
+The GSF Act not only focuses on sound financial performance, but also on quality service delivery and outcomes for citizens.
+The legislation requires the Accountable Authority for each GSF agency to keep performance information which will inform resource allocation decisions and ensure that public money is achieving Government outcomes.
+There are transparency measures built into the GSF Act; making it clear that the responsible Minister and the Treasurer can access this information as part of their decision making process2.

 The information sharing provisions support another major reform in NSW, the shift to outcomes budgeting.
-The GSF Bill, regulations and Treasurer's directions will promote a consistent form and quality of financial and performance information across the total state sector.
+The GSF Act, regulations and Treasurer's directions will promote a consistent form and quality of financial and performance information across the total state sector.